libin-code/rust-first-experience-presentation/src/rust-feats.md

 <br />

-We all had known Rust is fast
+We all had known Rust is fast and safe

 <v-click>